Dual Credit FAQ

 You can look at the available courses or you can talk with your counselor.
 You will want to make sure you meet all TSI and prerequisite requirements to enroll in the class before deciding your schedule.

 Currently Enrolled in an ASU Dual Credit Program

 You can call the ASU IT Help Desk at 325-942-2911 for assistance.
 It is best if you are by a computer when you call.

 How can I access my course(s) on Blackboard?

 If your instructor is using Blackboard, they should have instructions to help you get set up.
 You can find the Blackboard icon at the top-right corner of your screen once signed in to RamPort.
 Note: Not all instructors use Blackboard.

 If I am not doing well in a class, can I drop it?

 There are two different ways to drop a class.
 If you drop before the 12th class day (census day) of a long semester, it is considered a “clean drop” meaning the course will be removed from your ASU record completely.
 If you drop after census day and before the semester drop deadline (see University Calendar for date), then you will be dropped from the course with a “W” for Withdraw posted on your official ASU transcript.
 If the drop deadline has passed, a final grade will need to be reported for the course.
 To start the drop process, please contact your high school counselor.

 How do I view my final grade for an ASU dual credit course?

 All instructors are required to post a final alpha grade for all ASU courses by the Monday after the last day of the semester.
-You can view your final grade for a course by logging in to RamPort, selecting the Student Services tab, RAMS Logon, and selecting the link for Student Records.
+You can view your final grade for a course by logging in to RamPort, selecting the Rams icon.
 There you can select Final Grades to view for a specific semester, or you can select Unofficial Academic Transcript to view your entire transcript with your most recent grades at the bottom.